They are the reminders that all need a voice.

 He was labeled an “extremely high-risk abuser” and not only killed Maralee but sat and watched her die before calmly calling a family member to report he had killed her.
 Her killer was convicted of 1st Degree Felony Murder and Felony Posession of a Dangerous Weapon by a Restricted Person in July 2011.
 He was sentenced to 15 years to life in prison for murder, a first-degree felony, to be followed by a consecutive sentence of zero to five years for possession of a firearm by a restricted person, a third-degree felony.
 Maralee left behind two sons and four grandchildren.

-Her sister, Lisa Sealey, writes:
+Her sister, who is Deaf, Lisa Sealey, writes:

 Maralee, You were a GREAT sister to me, and accepted my deafness.
 You were always there for me.
 I will always cherish the memories we had together even though we didn't always see eye to eye.
 You were GREAT listener and you opened your door to anyone who needed a friend.